gurdeepsira/CloudAdoptionStrategy/README.md

 # Cloud Strategy
 Case studies and QAs on public cloud adoption and strategy

-Vision
+# Vision

 The desired target state once the cloud has been fully adopted.
 What are our digital ambitions?

-Audience

-Incentives for cloud adoption/current problems
+# Strategic Constraints

+# Strategic Objectives

 Benefits of cloud computing

 Risks

+Audience

 Transformation plan